marginnoteapp/mnaddon-helper/README.md

 ## Usage
 > ⚠️ Folders are not supported in a lite mnaddon projects.

-> ⚠️ Support Mac only and Marginnote for Mac must be installed.
+> ⚠️ Only support Mac and Marginnote for Mac must be installed.
 #### Install First
 ```shll
 npm i mnaddon-lite -g